Brother SE400 Sewing and Embroidery Machine Review

 - Bobbin case needs frequent cleaning due to built-in sensors.

 I want to touch on the two cons first.
 Cleaning the bobbin case is easy, but it is something you wouldn’t have to do as often with a manual sewing machine.
-This isn’t too much of an issue, but it deserves a mention.
+This isn’t too much of an issue as it doesn’t take too long, but it deserves a mention because it is something you don’t want to forget about.

 The LCD screen is great and the stylus pen is very helpful.
 But, it takes a lot of scrolling to choose stitches and design patterns.
 There is nothing Brother could have done to avoid this because with 67 stitches and 6 displayed on a page, you’ll need to go through 12 pages of stitches when making your choice.
 The same issue exists with the designs.